100% Confidential

 Common Questions

-it-msp Business Sale FAQs
+IT Services / MSP Business Sale FAQs

-How much is my IT services business worth?
+How much is my IT Services business worth?

-IT services businesses sell for 4x to 7x EBITDA with multiples heavily dependent on recurring revenue percentage.
+IT Services businesses sell for 4x to 7x EBITDA with multiples heavily dependent on recurring revenue percentage.
 MSPs with 80%+ monthly recurring revenue command premium multiples while project-focused businesses sell at lower valuations.

-How long does it take to sell an IT services business?
+How long does IT take to sell an IT Services business?

-Most IT services business sales close within 6-9 months.
+Most IT Services business sales close within 6-9 months.
 MSPs with clean financials strong recurring revenue and stable teams sell faster.
 Complex client relationships may extend timelines.

 What do buyers look for in an MSP?